Linz: Tourism

-There are also varying types of river transport on the Danube, from industrial barges to tourist cruise ships.

-Local public transport comprises the city tram network, the city trolleybus network and the city bus network, all operated by the Linz Linien division of Linz AG.
-The city tram network includes the Pöstlingbergbahn, a steeply graded tramway which climbs a small mountain at the northwest edge of the town.

-Public safety

-The National Police Directorate forms the security authority for the city.
-The city's police commands function as law enforcement agencies.

-In Linz, one of six Austrian professional fire brigades is located.
-Four volunteer fire brigades (Ebelsberg, Pichling, Pöstlingberg, St. Magdalena) and nine company fire brigades complement Linz' firemanship.
-Additionally, the national school of firemanship, which is subjected to the Upper Austrian fire-brigade federation, is located in Linz.
-In this school, all members of Upper Austrian fire brigades are being educated.

-Media

-The newspaper Oberösterreichische Nachrichten has its head office in Linz.

-Points of interest
+Destinations of interest

 The main street "Landstraße" leads from the "Blumauerplatz" to "Taubenmarkt" (Pigeonmarket) near the main square.
 The main square (built in 1230), with an area of 13,200 m2, is one of the largest converted squares in Europe.
 In the middle of the main square the high "Pestsäule" ("plague column", also known as "Dreifaltigkeitssäule" (Dreifaltigkeit means Holy Trinity)) was built to remember the people who died in the plague epidemics.
+It was designed by Antonio Beduzzi in 1713, and was finished in 1723.

 Around the main square are many historically relevant and architecturally interesting houses, such as the Old Town Hall, the Feichtinger House with its carillon, which changes the melody depending on the season, the Kirchmayr House, the Schmidtberger House or the bridgehead buildings, which house a part of the Linz Art University.

 West of the main square there is the old quarter with many other historic buildings, such as Renaissance houses or older houses with a baroque face.

 Near the Schloss/castle, being the former residence of emperor Friedrich the III—the oldest Austrian church is located: Sankt/Saint Martins church.
 It was built during early medieval Carolingian times.